 - Always hike with bear spray.
 If you’re flying to a national park, purchase bear spray upon arrival.
 Also, ask in advance if your hotel or inn loans out bear spray, some do.

 - Pack for changeable weather, which means bringing along rain gear, layers, gloves and a hat.
+Check out my day hiking essentials list.

 - Sign up for a ranger-led hike, if they are still available, to learn more about the park.
 This is also a good idea if you’re uncomfortable hiking unfamiliar trails.